 To go with the smooth route-running, Bateman has excellent body control and focus, while being an alpha with the ball in the air and having dependable hands overall.
 He has those long arms to reach over defenders’ heads in jump-ball situations and he deals pretty well with passes thrown slightly behind him as he breaks towards the post.
 He had a couple of crazy one-handed grabs in 2019, against Rutgers and South Dakota State.
 And then he made an absolutely ridiculous catches with a defender right on him versus Purdue.
 You often see him working across the field and quarterbacks targeting him in different windows, where he doesn’t worry about getting banged around.
 Bateman was heavily involved in the RPO game, where those skills of going over the middle and being a problem to bring down were on display as well.
 He is a long strider, who uses that off-arm well to swat down the reach of tacklers trying pull him down, but he also has some wiggle to him in the open field and can pull the shoulder through contact.
 For his career, he broke 36 tackles on 147 total catches.
 Bateman wasn’t asked to contribute much as a blocker, being left with smoke routes or backing into slip screens on the backside a whole lot, but on the outside, you see him run corners off with outside release and when he’s near the point of attack, he is looking for work.

 Before anything else, Bateman has a little too much of a back-step before getting out of his stance for my taste, operating from a really wide stance.
 The biggest issue however is those focus drops he has, taking his eyes off the ball too quickly or being caught off guard at times, when the ball is put right on him, as he gets out of his breaks.
 Overall, he dropped 19 passes on 166 catchable targets in his career.
 As a route-runner, he beats the drum and chops his feet too much when getting into harder breaks, working back to the quarterback for example.
 What I wanted to see from Bateman in 2020 was the ability to not let corners challenge him as much off the line and be more active with his hands, but with lining up in the slot more, we didn’t get to see that.
-And while we have to consider he didn’t get to prepare for a proper season, with how late the Big Ten jumped in, he looked a little heavy and not quite as dynamic as usual this past year.
+And while we have to consider he didn’t get to prepare for a proper season, with how late the Big Ten jumped in, he didn’t look quite as dynamic or flat-out fast as usual this past year.
 Therefore – and in part because the Minnesota program fell as much altogether – the Minnesota quarterback had a passer rating of around 50 on passes of 10+ yards going to his top receiver last season.

 For me, Bateman has been WR4 all along.
 Looking at how fluid he is, that ability to track the ball, win at the catch point and create big plays on catch-and-run opportunities – all that makes him very desirable.
 Even though he is only 21 years old, Bateman has played almost 1700 total snaps and after primarily lining up out wide, he was put a lot more in the slot last season, as long as he was available.
 So can play X or big slot day one and in an RPO-heavy offensive attack, he could be the primary target at both those spots, making him a true number one receiver in my opinion.
 He could go anywhere in the second half of round one.